 The Writing Life Daytime Talk Series

-This popular monthly series, held on Tuesday mornings, features talks on topics of particular interest to writers in a small, intimate setting.
+This popular monthly series, now on hiatus, featured talks on topics of particular interest to writers in a small, intimate setting.
 The series was inaugurated in 2009 to engage the Library's member writers and to foster a supportive writing community.
 Experts in the field discuss the craft of writing as well as present practical information about book publicity, social networking, book contracts, self publishing, e-publishing, and finding a literary agent, among many other topics.
-All Writing Life Daytime Talks are free but due to space limitations, registration is required.
 For a list of past Daytime Talk Series programs, click here.

 Live from the Library!